Buying the correct thermostat for an air conditioning unit depends on knowing what type of HVAC unit you have.

 Standard basic thermostats work well and are commonly used since they are cheap.

-The Honeywell RTH2300B1012/A is a cheap and basic thermostat that will work with most any type of system.
+The Honeywell Home is a low-cost and basic thermostat that will work with almost any type of system.

-Honeywell Smart Thermostat, Wi-Fi, Touchscreen, Works with Amazon Alexa
+Honeywell RTH9580WF1005/W1 Smart Wi-Fi 7 Day Programmable Color Touch Thermostat, Works with Amazon Alexa

 This is one of the new Wi-Fi Smart Thermostats that have been becoming popular.
 It shows local weather and forecast and can be controlled anywhere from a smartphone or computer.